zhangzx-sjtu/LANTERN-NeurIPS-2019/README.md

 ```
 python test.py
 ```
-If you have any problems and concerns, please contact zhangzx369@gmail.com.
+If you have any problems on this code, feel free to contact zhangzx369@gmail.com.
 If you use this code as part of your research, please cite the following paper:
 ```
 @inproceedings{LANTERN-19,